 Metaphors: What are they, and why are they useful?

-In summary, a metaphor identifies two similar concepts where one is literal and the other representative.
-For example, Don Quijote de la Mancha, when referring to Dulcinea, said that “her hair was made of gold”.
-In this case, literally, gold is a property (shiny and golden) of the representative term (Dulcinea’s hair) which are mirrored.
+A metaphor identifies two similar concepts where one is literal and the other representative.
+For example, when referring to Dulcinea, Don Quijote de la Mancha said that “her hair was made of gold.”
+In this case, gold is a property (shiny and golden) reflected by the representative term (Dulcinea’s hair).

-Did each convey a totally different concept about love?
+Did each convey a different concept about love?
 Now you understand the power of visual metaphors!

 How do I choose images with metaphors?